-Energetic, outgoing and creative, ENFPs are highly social individuals who crave fun and freedom.
-They love coming up with new ideas and original solutions and sharing them in an enthusiastic way.
+Energetic, outgoing and creative, ENFP are highly social individuals who crave fun and freedom.
+The free-spirited go-getters of Isabel Briggs Myers' personality theory, they love coming up with new ideas and original solutions and sharing them in an enthusiastic way.
 Empathetic ENFPs also love connecting with others emotionally and helping them to express their feelings.
 Together these traits form a person who is friendly, interesting and popular with almost everyone they meet.

 Why ENFPs Become Stressed

-While the ENFP appears to have all the skills she needs to become successful in both work and social settings, she also faces some challenges, just like any other type.
+While the ENFP's strengths appear to predispose her to become successful in both work and social settings, she also faces some challenges, just like any other type.
 Here are some reasons why ENFPs become stressed:

 - Poor practical skills.
-While ENFPs excel at idea generation, they struggle with the details and administrative work needed to follow projects through to completion, leaving many of their ideas stagnating and unrealized.
+While ENFPs excel at idea generation, their personality test results show they struggle with the details and administrative work needed to follow projects through to completion, leaving many of their ideas stagnating and unrealized.

 - Lack of focus.
 ENFPs are curious, philosophical individuals who are interested in people and ideas, but this can lead them to exploring the next exciting concept rather than the work at hand.